 #3 Scandals are all around us, you just have to pick one up.
 Something like “Police offers, plumbers and nurses most underpaid professions in the EU: Do you prefer crime, no running water and people being left to die?”
 This works very well with the second topic too: “Worse than terrorism: 20.000 deaths could have been prevented” you guess how…

 #5 This is an easy one for both: Just take famous and acclaimed people and connect them with your topic.
-This can be entirely metaphoric like “The Ernest Hemingway method of fixing your pipes” (note, it’s also humorous) but also something more real like “10 celebrity plumbers speak out”.
-Also consider this headline: “10 presidents, actors and poets who were saved from cancer by colon cleansing.”
+This can be entirely metaphoric like “The Ernest Hemingway method of fixing your pipes” (note, it’s also humorous).
+It can be more intriguing “10 celebrity plumbers speak out”.
+Also consider this headline: “Famous actors who were saved from cancer by colon cleansing.”

-So now don’t tell me your industry is boring or not popular.
+Now don’t tell me your industry is boring or not popular